-Intent: To ensure that Northlake is well governed, all candidates for the board, treasurer role, and nominating committee will be qualified through a vetting process conducted by the Nominating Committee (NC).
-In furtherance of promoting good governance, the NC will also keep track of potential candidates for leadership and leadership development.
+Intent: To ensure that Northlake is well governed, all candidates for the board, treasurer, and nominating committee members are qualified through a vetting process conducted by the nominating committee (NC).
+The NC will also keep track of potential candidates for leadership and leadership development.

 Definition: "Qualified" refers to specific sets of knowledge, skills, and UU experience that predict the capacity to successfully serve in these key church governance positions.
-Knowledge and skills are defined by the specific requirements of each leadership role.
-UU experience will include at least two (2) years of membership in one or more UU congregations with positive references, or at least one (1) year of membership specifically at Northlake.
 "Qualified" will also apply to UU-experienced individuals who demonstrate the desire and capacity to, with orientation and formal mentoring, acquire the requisite skills and knowledge in a timely manner.
-Specific board orientation options may be identified and negotiated by the NC with a candidate as part of the vetting process.
-In addition, candidates will be at least 18 years old by the time they are elected to serve.

-Roles: The NC will maintain the job description for an NC member.
-The board and treasurer should provide the NC with current job descriptions for their roles and any other roles for which the NC might be asked to help vet candidates.
+Roles: The board and treasurer should provide the NC with current job descriptions for their roles and any other roles for which the NC might be asked to help vet candidates.

 Vetting: Candidates for these offices will provide formal or informal written information about education, past UU church membership, past or current board experience, work history, and other volunteer work history to help the NC in their deliberations.
-The NC will directly address consent for background and reference checks with each candidate, and will only proceed with their explicit, written consent.
+If the NC deems it necessary, the NC may pursue background and reference checks with the candidate's explicit, written consent.